 Safeguarding, neurodevelopmental disorders and neurodisability (Level 3) – online

-Professionals need expertise and advanced skills in communication to support children and young people navigating the child protection process.
-Professionals must also contribute to evidence-based decision making.
-What do we need to consider for children with additional needs associated with neurodevelopmental disorders and/or neurodisability?
+Going through the child protection process is difficult enough for any child or young person.
+But what about those with additional needs associated with neurodevelopmental disorders and/or neurodisability?
 How might differences in understanding and communication influence how you adapt your practice to provide effective and sensitive care for all children and young people?
+This one-day, online course is for paediatricians at all levels.

 Date: -